ETH-DISCO/self-ensembling/5-self-ensemble-tsne/readme.txt

-tsne plots: try to get latents and tsne plot them
+tsne plots:
+- instead of linear probes just dump the latents of models

 set all train configs to true / false simultaneously
 - "training_noise": [False, True],